Panamanian white-faced capuchin: Social structure

-These behaviors exhibit a unique perspective on how different species utilize traditions and behaviors to strengthen their social bonds.
-Further investigation and experiments in other capuchin groups would allow researchers to compare and contrast how social bonds are strengthened through different behaviors.

 Interactions between groups

 Panamanian white-faced capuchin troops occupy home ranges of between 32 and 86 ha.
 They travel between 1 and 3 km daily, averaging 2 km per day.
 Although they engage in activity that has been described as "territorial", more recent research indicates that white-faced capuchin troops tend to behave aggressively to other white-faced capuchin troops regardless of where they meet, and the aggression is not necessarily intended to exclude the other troops from a specific home range.

 Home ranges overlap extensively, so groups are not territorial in the strictest sense of the word.
 Perhaps because of the intensity of male-male competition and the threat of infanticide, interactions between groups are typically hostile: the males display aggressively toward one another and sometimes engage in physical aggression (even killing an opponent), while females grab their infants and run.
 Typically, males are the primary participants in aggressive intergroup encounters, and it seems likely that males are defending access to the females in their groups.
 Alpha males, who have the largest reproductive stake in the group, participate at a higher rate than subordinate males.
 Groups with more males have an advantage over groups with fewer males, but the location of the encounter within the home range matters as well; smaller groups defeat larger groups when the contest occurs in the core or center area of the smaller group's home range.